Take More Control of Your Audiobook Destiny.

 If you're the Rights Holder's top choice, he or she will make you an Offer.

-When a Rights Holder makes you an Offer, it comes with required delivery dates for the first fifteen minutes of audio and the final audiobook, payment terms, and (based on the ACX Audio Submission Requirements) an assumption about your production’s high quality.
+When a Rights Holder makes you an Offer, it comes with required delivery dates for the first 15 minutes of audio and the final audiobook, payment terms, and (based on the ACX Audio Submission Requirements) an assumption about your production's high quality.

-You’ll begin with the first 15 minutes of the audiobook.
+You'll begin with the a 15 minute checkpoint of the audiobook.
 Narrate, record, compile, and edit it as perfectly as you can, then upload it to ACX.
 The Rights Holder will be asked for his or her approval of your narration and production.
-If the first fifteen minutes is approved, you can proceed recording the remainder of the project.
+If the 15 minute checkpoint is approved, you can proceed recording the remainder of the project.
 If he or she does not approve it, you'll determine together whether or not you'd like to proceed with the project.

 To create a professional audiobook, you may want the guidance of other audiobook experts.
 That's why ACX has a directory of studio professionals—audiobook engineers, editors, and studios.
 Each of ACX's studio professionals closely follows the ACX Audio Submission Requirements and are available to help you whenever you need it.

 However, we applaud any narrator who wants to go it alone.
 If you feel up to it, we recommend applying to be an Audible Approved Narrator.
 This will help you stand out from the crowd.